sevidmusic/Rig/README.md

 --name                  The name to assign to the new module.

---domain                The initial domain that will be used to
+--authority             The initial domain authority that will
-                        configure the new modules Routes.
+                        new modules Routes will initially be
+                        configured for, for example:

+                        - localhost:8080
+                        - www.example.com

 --generate-boilerplate  If specified, generate the following initial
                         directories and files for the module: